mptyl/bacopilot/prompts/Prompt Templates/Autogenerated Questions Prompt.md

 /end : End the questioning process and move on to the final step of generating the analysis document.
 /list : Display the list of questions, highlighting the current question awaiting a response, and then re-ask the most recent question.
 /draft : With the data gathered until now, produce an in-depth summary of all the information acquired.
 Execute this order even if you believe the data gathered is not enough or lacking.
+/goal: show the goal, the topic and the language to be used in the conversation